-This news release is issued to publicise the addition of three new entries to the Myanmar sanctions regime.
+This news release is issued to publicise the addition of 6 entries under the Myanmar Sanctions Regime.

-On 21 June 2021, the Foreign, Commonwealth and Development Office updated the UK Sanctions List.
-This list provides details of those designated under regulations made under the Sanctions Act.
+On 24 June 2022 the Foreign, Commonwealth and Development Office updated the UK Sanctions List.
+This list provides details of those designated under sanctions legislation.

-Further details of the sanctions regime related to Myanmar and links to the UK’s Consolidated List of Individuals and entities subject to other financial sanctions regimes may be found on the Customs and Excise pages of the Isle of Man Government website.
+Further details of the sanctions regime related to Myanmar and links to other financial sanctions regimes may be found on the Customs and Excise pages of the Isle of Man Government website.